shahd-elagamy/TAMKEEN/README.md

 Faculty of Artificial Intelligence – Kafr El-Sheikh University

 This project was developed as part of a graduation project focused on inclusive AI-driven education systems.

-This project was developed as part of a graduation project focused on inclusive AI-driven education systems.